top of page

 Add Broth to deglaze pan.

-Then add your broth and other veggies, seasonings etc.
+Then add your broth and other veggies, meat, seasonings etc.

 We like our soup hearty and full of veggies!